mst101/vue-datepicker/docs/guide/HighlightedDates/README.md

 }
 ```

-Everything before 2016-01-05 is highlighted.
+2016-01-05 and all earlier dates are highlighted.

 ## Highlight from a specific date